Islamabad Wildlife Management Board

 Islamabad Wildlife Management Board (IWMB) is a Pakistani government body operating under the Ministry of Climate Change.
-It is mandated to protect, manage, and conserve the Margalla Hills National Park as its legal custodian.
+Its mandate is the protection, conservation and management of the Margalla Hills National Park as its legal custodian.

 It was set up in 2015 under Section 4 of the Islamabad Wildlife (Protection, Preservation, Conservation and Management) Ordinance 1979.
 It was officially notified on 7 July 2015 by the Prime Minister of Pakistan.

-Rina Saeed Khan is the current chairperson of the board, having been appointed in 2021.
+Aisha Humera Ch has been the chairperson of the board, since 2021.